Avishkar-s73/Ecommerce-Follow-Along-Project/README.md

 ## Milestone 13: Project Overview -

 - In this milestone we learned how to implement the Edit Feature for the My Products Page, including designing an edit form with pre-filled product details, handling form submissions, and making API requests to update the backend database.

+## Milestone 14: Project Overview -

+- In this milestone we learned how to implement the Delete feature for my_products Page.